 Use the Contact Form or post a message on our Forum.
 Provide full details, including forename/s, age if known, unit, and date of death.
 We will respond to all such messages.
 You can register on the Forum and post a message with a photo if you have one.
 For deaths of serving personnel be security aware on what you post on a public Forum.
 If in doubt use the Contact Form.

-No. Copies of actual Service Records can only be obtained by application to the MOD through their disclosure sections (this process is changing).
-Our Research Advice guide on the Home page provides details on how to request a service record.
-Click on Research at the top of each page or copy and paste this link into your browser to take you there https://www.commandoveterans.org/ServiceRecords
+No. Copies of actual Service Records can only be obtained by a Freedom of Information request to the National Archives.
+Our Research Advice guide on the Home page gives details on how to request a service record.
+Click on Research at the top of any page or use this link https://www.commandoveterans.org/ServiceRecords

 No. The Commando Veterans Archive records are not complete.
 If you provide us with the details in a Forum message, including evidence of service in a Commando (see next question), then we will review it and update our records where necessary.
 The place to do this is by registering on the Forum and posting the information there.
 Any problems contact the website team.